TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 If you don't know the exact IP address of the LoadBalancer, you can skip this step for now.
 It will be assigned after the first deployment, then you can get back to this step, set the IP address and apply it again.

-Fill in the public IP in the following places:
+Fill in the public IP in the following places, replacing `$YOUR_IP` placeholder:

 - `EXTERNAL_LIFECYCLE_URL` and `EXTERNAL_PUB_URL` env variables in **kustomize/external/dashboard.yaml**
 - `PUBLIC_IP` env variable in **kustomize/external/lifecycle.yaml**